hmlendea/stellaris-ui-name-lists/README.md

  - Download the [latest release](https://github.com/hmlendea/more-cultural-names/releases)
  - Extract the contents into your game's mod directory

+# Compatibility

+The mod is **OS-agnostic**, which means that it will work on all of the operating systems supported by the game.

+It is actively tested (and developed) on **Linux**, where it is guaranteed to work with either the native version of the game or through Steam Play.

+It should also be compatible with any other mods.

 # Features

 The highlight is the "Human - Extended" list that contains thousands upon thousands of names from various languages, both from history and from fiction (especially space operas).